rjdman/machine-learning/projects/capstone/final_report.md

 The solution is to create a model which identifies language from speech audio.
 This will be a multiclass classification using audio-based features and the target can be one of many languages.

 I tackled this problem in a number of steps.
 Firstly I performed an exploratory data analysis to determine the underlying characteristics of the data in order to find a robust dataset sample for this exercise.
 The next step was to understand the different transformations available for audio classification.
-Having settled on using mel spectograms as a feature, I selected transfer learning as an approach to classifying audio due to the high performance of out-of-the-box Convolutional Neural Networks in the image classification space.
+Having settled on using melspectograms as a feature, preprocessing the audio and extracting features into train/validation/test sets.
+I selected transfer learning as an approach to classifying audio in order to reduce the training time whilst still capturing more complex features from an image.
+Convolutional Neural Networks typically perform very well in this image classification space.
 Using the higher level bottleneck features obtained from the ResNet50 model, I trained a classification model using a simple Deep Neural Network.

 In search of better performance, I experimented with different elements of the process defined above:
+- Different model architectures
 - Unfreezing layers
 - Hyperparameter selection
-- Further subsampling to find mel spectograms of consistent size and transformations in the form of cropping mel spectograms images
+- Further subsampling to find melspectograms of consistent size and transformations in the form of cropping melspectograms images
 - Increased the size of training/test/validation dataset

 Finally, I evaluated the performance of the final model with the test dataset.